-Burlington House School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers, pupils and visitors to share this commitment.
+Burlington House School Tooting is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers, pupils and visitors to share this commitment.

-All outcomes generated by this document must take account of and seek to contribute to safeguarding and promoting the welfare of children and young people at Burlington House School.
+All outcomes generated by this document must take account of and seek to contribute to safeguarding and promoting the welfare of children and young people at [Burlington house school Tooting School.

-The policy documents of Burlington House School are revised and published periodically in good faith.
+The policy documents of Burlington House school Tooting School are revised and published periodically in good faith.
 They are inevitably subject to revision.
 On occasions a significant revision, although promulgated in school separately, may have to take effect between the re-publication of a set of policy documents.
 Care should therefore be taken to ensure, by consultation with the Senior Leadership Team, that the details of any policy document are still effectively current at a particular moment.

-Conte Contents:
+Contents:

-1. Introduction 3
+1. Introduction 3 A top of

-2. Aims 3

-3. Legislation and guidance.
-3
+3. Legislation and Guidance 3

-4. Roles and responsibilities.
-3
+4. Roles and responsibilities

-5. Recording attendance.
+5. Recording attendance 5

-6. Authorised and unauthorised absence.
+6. Authorised and unauthorised absence 8

-7. Strategies for promoting attendance 9
+7. Strategies for Promoting Attendance 9

-8. Attendance monitoring
+8. Attendance monitoring 9

-9. Monitoring arrangements. .
-11
+9. Monitoring arrangements

-10 Links with other policies.
+10. Links with other policies 11

-ppendix 1: attendance codes

-~ pendix 1. accidance codes 12
+Appendix 1: Attendance Codes